Patient-Centered Care for Children and Youth

 Kids First provides wraparound physical health care and behavioral health care treatment in one location, which is easily accessible to patients, increases communication between physical and behavioral health providers, and results in better outcomes for our patients.

-Kids First contracts with Community Reach Center to provide behavioral health services, which facilitate early identification and treatment of behavioral health issues within a primary pediatric care setting.
+At Thornton High School and Brighton High School, Kids First works with Community Reach Center to provide behavioral health services, which facilitate early identification and treatment of behavioral health issues within a primary pediatric care setting.

 Through these services, Kids First is able to offer counseling around common issues that children and adolescents face, including: